GRitchie1/RFIDRoboticArm-HNDGradedUnit/README.md

 # Graded-Unit RFID Robotic Arm Project

 This project was completed as part of my HND Mechatronics Graded Unit.
+This project was awarded an 'A' Grade.
 The client required a robotic arm to pick up, identify and sort items based on RFID codes.

 Images of the completed system can be found [here](https://github.com/GRitchie1/RFIDRoboticArm-HNDGradedUnit/tree/main/Images).